acmiceli/IACModel/README.md

 ![a1](images/jetsdiagram1.png)

 The figure presents a partial depiction of units and connections in the network.
-For example, we see that the unit Rick is connected via conjunction to the units corresponding to the features of burglar, 30s, divorced and high school.
+For example, we see that the unit Rick is connected via conjunction to the units corresponding to the features of Shark, burglar, 30s, divorced, and high school.
+These are the features that are most strongly associated with Rick.

-For more details about this model, both in general and more specifically, see the [PDP Handbook](https://web.stanford.edu/group/pdplab/pdphandbook/handbookch3.html#x7-190002).
+Below, I present an implementation of the Jets and the Sharks network in R, as well as some examples that demonstrate its inner workings.

-Below, I present an implementation of the Jets and the Sharks network in R, with some worked examples that demonstrate the inner workings of this IAC network.
+For more details about this model, see the [PDP Handbook](https://web.stanford.edu/group/pdplab/pdphandbook/handbookch3.html#x7-190002).

 ## Contents

 + Network parameters are set [here](#set-parameters)
 + Network-pertinent functions are defined [here](#define-functions)
 + Weighted connections between units are set [here](#set-weighted-connections)
 + Pools are defined [here](#define-pools-in-network)
-+ Skip to a worked example [here](#iac-in-action:-knowledge-retrieval-by-content-and-by-name).
++ Skip to an example of the network in action [here](#iac-in-action:-knowledge-retrieval-by-content-and-by-name).

 ## The Code